abhilesh/abhilesh.github.io/_posts/2025-02-27-docker-for-bioinformatics.md

   multiqc /data/qc_reports -o /data/qc_reports
 ```

+## Best Practices for Docker in Bioinformatics

+1. **Always Use Specific Image Versions**:

+   Use a versioned image tag (like `quay.io/biocontainers/fastqc:0.12.1--hdfd78af_0`) instead of the `latest` tag.
+This ensures your workflow always uses the exact same version of the tool every time it's run and avoids unexpected changes in behavior, guaranteeing reproducibility.

+2. **Leverage Biocontainers**:

+   Before searching elsewhere or attempting to build an image, check repositories like [Quay.io/biocontainers](https://quay.io/organization/biocontainers).
+Utilizing these standardized, pre-built images for common bioinformatics tools saves significant effort and aligns your workflow with community standards.

+3. **Handle Data Appropriately**:

+   - Separate data from the container: Use volumes to mount data directories from the host system into the container, rather than copying it to the container's filesystem.
+This keeps the container immutable and promotes reusability with different datasets.
+   - Mount reference data as read-only volumes to prevent accidental modifications.
+   - Use named volumes for persisting data between container runs and to share data between multiple containers.

 ## Finding Bioinformatics Tool Containers

 These registries host a large number of pre-built Docker images for bioinformatics tools: